amethon/www/_reflections/journal2.md

 ---
 layout: reflection
-title: "Journey to Abyssopelagia V2"
+title: "Wonders of Abyssopelagia"
 categories: reflections
-excerpt: The Wonders of Abyssopelagia - A Voyage of Discovery
+excerpt: Journey to Abyssopelagia - A Voyage of Discovery
 ---

 Jules Verne was a French author and pioneer of science fiction who was known for his imaginative and visionary works.
 He had always been fascinated by the mysteries of the deep sea, and he had long dreamed of exploring the depths of the ocean and discovering its secrets.